 Section 4.
 Each university shall encourage its employees to avail themselves of educational opportunities presented by the institution for which they work.
-Subject to the operating requirements of the university, each university shall make reasonable efforts to provide release time so as to allow employees to attend classes of their choice.
+Subject to the operating requirements of the university, each university shall make reasonable efforts to provide release time so as to allow employees to attend courses of their choice.
 Such release time shall be charged against the employee's accrued and unused vacation leave, compensatory time off or leave without pay at the employee's option; provided, that the Employer may, in its discretion, grant such time off with pay without any charges to vacation or compensatory time accounts.
-When an employee has been granted release time to attend a course(s) which management determines is directly related to the employee's ability to perform duties of his/her current position, the university shall grant such time without charges against accrued leave.
+When an employee has been granted release time to attend a course(s) which management determines is directly related to the employee's ability to perform duties of the employee's current position, the university shall grant such time without charges against accrued leave.
+Prior to enrollment, the employer and employee will identify written terms for the appropriate use of leave, leave without pay, or work time for the duration of the course.